albarrak/SSE_Project2_KhaliedAlBarrak/README.md

 				|					|	if it is needed.
 optimize		|	make optimize	|	- This will compile the project in a optimized mode (-O3) and that will make the exe file run faster profile			|	make profile	|	- This will compile the project in profiling mode (-g -pg) and this used for analyzing the performance of the functions
 				|					|	that ran during the execution.
-				|					|	Note : after you "make profile" you may use "make Run" in order to produce the "gmon.out" file that contains all the info.
+Then it will run the project and gprof it.
 				|					|	then type in the terminal: gprof ./App gmon.out, in order to view and check the analysis of your program
 test-all		|   make test-all	|	- This will running a python file the will run 3 available test to check some of the functions of the project
 Run				|	make Run		|	- This will run the .exe file with this parameters: App GreenScreenSample.ppm frame.ppm $(ImageName) 40